-Teens wore a white blouse underneath sweaters with a pointed or small, rounded peter pan collar peeking out of the top.
+Teens wore a white blouse underneath sweaters and suit jackets with a pointed or small, rounded Peter Pan collar peeking out of the top.
 Blouses had small ruffles, lace edging, eyelets, or pintucks pleated around the cuffs, collars, sleeves and shirt fronts.
 They were a bit more youthful than their mothers’ styles.

 Dressing for Church

 As an alternative to the school girl skirt and sweater set, a teen could wear a youthfully trimmed dress.
 In my 1940s catalogs there are more options for junior dresses than any other clothing item.
 Junior sizing referred to girls aged 12-17.
 The styles favored girls on the younger side of that spectrum.

 High school teens certainly owned and wore dresses, especially to church, but they generally were turned off by the little girl styling.
 Retailers hadn’t quite figured out this new teen audience yet, and the catalogs show that.
 Perhaps physical stores had a better idea.

 The junior dresses were in the same overall styles as women’s dresses but with youthful colors, trims, and styling.
 Almost all junior dresses came in an assortment of cheerful pastel colors for spring and brighter primary colors for fall.
 They often had large white ruffle trim, white bows, white buttons, white collars, and white piping.
 Of course, these trims could also come in matching or coordinating colors, too, but white was dominant throughout the ’40s.

 Girls dresses also favored small patterns: gingham checks, candy stripes, plaid, polka dots.
 Women wore these patterns with house dresses only, but girls could wear them all day.